orionrobots/orionrobots.github.io/_posts/2015-04-29-powering-the-esp8266.md

 ---
 layout: post
 title: Powering the esp8266 Wifi Microcontroller
-tags: [power supply, electronics, esp8266, microcontroller, wifi]
+tags: [power supply, electronics, esp8266, microcontroller, wifi, projects]
 ---
 If you are working with small devices, you will need power supplies for them.
 5v is generally easily supplied by a USB port (be careful here - get it wrong, and you may damage your laptop).
 3.3v needs a few tweaks.